politie/omt-odt-language/README.md

 ## Features

 The plugin includes two languages for syntax highlighting, OMT and ODT.
+It also includes several nifty snippets.

 ### Roadmap

-In the future, more advanced features like snippets, syntax checking, hover information, and code completion will be added.
+In the future, more advanced features like syntax checking, hover information, and code completion will be added.

 ## Extension Settings

-The plugin shoul automatically recognise OMT and ODT files, no configuration needed.
+The plugin should automatically recognise OMT and ODT files, no configuration needed.
 **If it doesn't**, add the folowing settings to your Preferences:

 ```json